ayumbro/Remindy/README.md

 ## 🚀 Quick Start

+Remindy uses SQLite as the default database, making installation simple with no external database setup required.

 ### Prerequisites

-- PHP 8.2 or higher
+- PHP 8.2 or higher with SQLite extension
 - Composer 2.x
 - Node.js 18.x or higher
-- Redis (optional, for caching)
+- Redis (optional, for caching and queue management)

 ### Installation